What is a Cell? Definition, Types, Structure, Functions, and More

 2. Hook: This curved structure connects the filament to the basal body.

-Pili and Fimbriae: tiny hair-like structure with big roles
+Pili and Fimbriae: tiny hair-like structure with prominent roles

-Pili and fimbriae are both hair-like appendages found on the surface of many bacteria.
-While they may look similar they have slightly different functions.
+Pili and fimbriae are hair-like appendages found on the surface of many bacteria.
+While they may look similar, they have slightly different functions.

 • Pili (singular: pilus): These are typically longer and less numerous than Fimbriae.
 Pili are made up of a Special protein called pilin.
-Their primary function is to help bacteria conjugate which is the process of transferring genetic material between two bacterial cells.
+Their primary function is to help bacteria conjugate, which is transferring genetic material between two bacterial cells.

 Also, read –